 Shadows House Season 1 was helmed by first-time main director Kazuki Oohashi.
 In the past, he’s been an episode director for Ace Attorney Season 2, Digimon Adventure, Kakegurui, and Persona 5: The Animation.

 Writer Tohiya Ono (Blue Exorcist, Land of the Lustrous, 86 Eight-Six, The Promised Neverland both seasons) handled series composition.
 Original manga creator Somato (or so-ma-to) is involved in the writing process by supervising the scripts.

 The Shadows House Season 2 OP (opening) theme song music “Shall We Dance?” will be performed by ReoNa, while ClariS performs the ED (ending) theme “Masquerade.”

 For the first season, the Shadows House OP “A Hollow Shadow” was written by composer Kenichirou Suehiro.
 The ED “Nai Nai” was performed by ReoNa (singer for Sword Art Online, Happy Sugar Life).

-The first season’s finale, Shadows House Episode 13, released on July 3, 2021 (or July 4th; after midnight in Japan).
+The first season’s finale, Shadows House Episode 13, was released on July 3, 2021 (or July 4th; after midnight in Japan).